bdfinst/engineering/content/Continuous Delivery/starting-ci-cd.md

 - Branches are deleted in less than 24 hours.
 - Changes must be tested and not break existing tests before merging to trunk.
 - Changes are not required to be "feature complete".
-- Helping the team complete work in progress is more important than starting new work.
+- Helping the team complete work in progress (code review, pairing) is more important than starting new work.
-- Fixing a broken build is the team’s highest priority.
+- Fixing a broken build is the team's highest priority.

 **Desired outcomes:**